 Visit ChincoteagueChamber.com/trolley-schedule to learn more about trolley stops and ChincoteagueChamber.com/auction-day for full auction details, helpful hints, and to view over 20 years of auction statistics.

-As Friday dawns, the carnival grounds are quieter as many foals have already headed to their new homes and others will be leaving shortly.
-The north herd ponies have been trailered back to their grazing grounds on Assateague Island, VA and only the south herd ponies remain.
+As Friday dawns, the Carnival Grounds are quieter as many foals have already headed to their new homes and others will be leaving shortly.
+The Northern Herd ponies have been trailered back to their grazing grounds on Assateague Island, VA and only the Southern Herd ponies remain.

-The Chincoteague Volunteer Fire Company usually announces at Thursday’s auction what time these ponies will leave the carnival grounds to make their voyage back home.
+The Chincoteague Volunteer Fire Company usually announces at Thursday’s auction what time these ponies will leave the Carnival Grounds to make their voyage back home, typically two hours later than the Wednesday swim.
 The Saltwater Cowboys will once again lead the ponies through the streets of Chincoteague Island – Main Street to Beebe Road, Ridge Road, and finally Pony Swim Lane.

 The event draws a smaller crowd, but the Saltwater Cowboys and ponies will still be greeted by eager onlookers along the parade route, in the marsh at Pony Swim Lane, and in the water on charter boats and kayak tours.
 You can also watch from Veteran’s Memorial Park.
 The Town of Chincoteague will offer free trolley service from 8am – 1pm with stops along the route.